 Here are some of the texts we will be using.
 You might even have some of them at home.

-Have a look at our curriculum planner below to find out more details about our learning this half term.
+Have a look at our parent curriculum planner below, to find out more details about the things we will be learning this half term.

 Parent Curriculum Sheet Autumn 1

 Charlie Monkey (Our class pet)